jaredLunde/react-hook/packages/click/README.md

 # @react-hook/click
-A React hoook for conditionally firing a function when an element is clicked - for instance if you only want a click even to fire on double-clicks.
+A React hook for conditionally firing a function when an element is clicked - for instance if you only want a click even to fire on double-clicks.